AashishTambe/CropGuard/README.md

 This prototype provides decision support and does not replace diagnosis by qualified agricultural experts or laboratories.
 Always follow locally approved agricultural recommendations and product labels.

-I have added geolocation and also open ai algorithms but it need API key.
+I have added geolocation and also open ai algorithms but it needs API key.